protocol/research-website/content/posts/202105-DI2F-call/index.md

 ---

 The first edition of a research-focused workshop on decentralisation, IPFS, and Filecoin is here!
-[DI2F](https://networking.ifip.org/2021/workshops/di2f-decentralising-the-internet-with-ipfs-and-filecoin) is taking place alongside IFIP Networking 2021 on **21 June 2021** and it has a packed programme full of interesting paper presentations, demos, abstracts, hands-on tutorials and invited talks!
+[DI2F](https://networking.ifip.org/2021/workshops/di2f-decentralising-the-internet-with-ipfs-and-filecoin) is taking place alongside IFIP Networking 2021 on **21 June 2021** and has a packed programme full of interesting paper presentations, demos, abstracts, hands-on tutorials and invited talks!
 The workshop sessions will focus on protocol and architecture extensions, decentralised identity, and Web 3.0 services.

 After a rigorous review process, the papers that will appear in the workshop programme will cover:
 - topics that are central to the operation of IPFS, such as the DHT and pubsub
 - services built on top of the protocol stack, such as VPNs and federated learning systems
-- architecture extensions to enable computing and Solid on top of IPFS, and
+- architecture extensions to enable computing and Solid on top of IPFS
-- decentralized identifiers as a first-class primitive for IPFS content and services.
+- decentralized identifiers as a first-class primitive for IPFS content and services

-Last but not least, the workshop program will feature a keynote speech from Thibault Maunier that will walk us through the challenges and opportunities of building CDN-scale decentralised technology, as seen by Cloudflare’s deployment of decentralised gateways and name resolvers.
+The program also features a keynote speech from Thibault Maunier, who will walk us through the challenges and opportunities of building CDN-scale decentralised technology, as seen by Cloudflare’s deployment of decentralised gateways and name resolvers.

 The workshop’s hands-on session will get the audience kickstarted with the IPFS essentials and a hackathon will kick off at the end of the day and run for the following three weeks, netting the finalists prizes of more than $1,000.

 The workshop will run from **13:00-18:30pm UTC+3 on 21 June**.
-You can find the workshop programme [here](https://networking.ifip.org/2021/workshops/di2f-decentralising-the-internet-with-ipfs-and-filecoin) and register for the conference and workshop [here](https://networking.ifip.org/2021/registration).
-Note that non-author students can attend for free but still need to register.
+You can find the programme [here](https://networking.ifip.org/2021/workshops/di2f-decentralising-the-internet-with-ipfs-and-filecoin) and register for the conference and workshop [here](https://networking.ifip.org/2021/registration).
+Non-author students attend for free but still need to register.